 Denham Springs real estate is some of the most expensive in Louisiana, although Denham Springs house values don't compare to the most expensive real estate in the U.S.

-Denham Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Denham Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Denham Springs are a mix of both white- and blue-collar jobs.
 Overall, Denham Springs is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Denham Springs who work in office and administrative support (21.89%), sales jobs (9.54%), and management occupations (8.08%).
+There are especially a lot of people living in Denham Springs who work in office and administrative support (20.19%), sales jobs (11.57%), and management occupations (9.52%).

 The most common language spoken in Denham Springs is English.
 Other important languages spoken here include Spanish and French.